truongwp/gutenberg/docs/contributors/coding-guidelines.md

 alert( `My name is ${ name }.` );
 ```

+### `@wordpress/element` (React) Components

+It is preferred to implement all components as [function components](https://reactjs.org/docs/components-and-props.html), using [hooks](https://reactjs.org/docs/hooks-reference.html) to manage component state and lifecycle.
+It's not expected that you should ever encounter a situation where you must use a class component.
+Note that the [WordPress guidance on Code Refactoring](https://make.wordpress.org/core/handbook/contribute/code-refactoring/) applies here: There needn't be a concentrated effort to update class components in bulk.
+Instead, consider it as a good refactoring opportunity in combination with some other change.

 ## JavaScript Documentation using JSDoc

 Gutenberg follows the [WordPress JavaScript Documentation Standards](https://make.wordpress.org/core/handbook/best-practices/inline-documentation-standards/javascript/), with additional guidelines relevant for its distinct use of [import semantics](https://github.com/WordPress/gutenberg/blob/master/docs/contributors/coding-guidelines.md#imports) in organizing files, the [use of TypeScript tooling](https://github.com/WordPress/gutenberg/blob/master/docs/contributors/testing-overview.md#javascript-testing) for types validation, and automated documentation generation using [`@wordpress/docgen`](https://github.com/WordPress/gutenberg/tree/master/packages/docgen).